Lavrov Granted US Visa To Attend UN General Assembly - Foreign Ministry - UrduPoint

 "Today, Lavrov and a number of accompanying persons have been granted (US) visas," the ministry told reporters.

+In particular, the list of other Russian officials granted US visas includes Russian Deputy Foreign Minister Sergey Vershinin, Leonid Slutsky, the head of the Russian lower chamber's international affairs committee, told Sputnik, adding that he himself was still waiting for the documents.

-The department also said that it expected the issuance of US visas for other members of the Russian delegation and prompt resolution of the logistical issues.
+The Russian foreign ministry added, in turn, that it expected the issuance of US visas for other members of the Russian delegation and prompt resolution of the logistical issues.

 The UNGA 77, which will run from September 13-27 with high-level debate set to begin on September 20, marks the first in-person gathering of the body since the start of the COVID-19 pandemic.